ssalonen/libcec-sys/README.md

 ### Linux (general)

-On Linux, for most convenient build process, it is recommended to install `pkg-config`, `libcec-dev` (headers and pkg-config configuration), `libcec6` (dynamic library), `libp8-platform-dev` and `libp8-platform2` from your package distribution before installing this crate.
+On Linux, for most convenient build process, it is recommended to install `pkg-config`, `libcec-dev` (headers and pkg-config configuration), `libcec6` or `libcec7` (dynamic library), `libp8-platform-dev` and `libp8-platform2` from your package distribution before installing this crate.
 Exact package names vary between distributions and package managers.

 In addition `libudev-dev` might be needed.